stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 Kadath.

-  At some time infinitely in the past most of the outer world had sunk beneath the ocean, so that only a few refugees remained to bear the news to K&rsquo;n-yan.
-This was undoubtedly due to the wrath of space-devils hostile alike to men and to men&rsquo;s gods&mdash;for it bore out rumours of a primordially earlier sinking which had submerged the gods themselves, including great Tulu, who still lay prisoned and dreaming in the watery vaults of the half-cosmic city Relex.
+  At some time infinitely in the past most of the outer world had sunk beneath the ocean, so that only a few refugees remained to bear the news to K'n-yan.
+This was undoubtedly due to the wrath of space-devils hostile alike to men and to men's gods--for it bore out rumours of a primordially earlier sinking which had submerged the gods themselves, including great Tulu, who still lay prisoned and dreaming in the watery vaults of the half-cosmic city Relex.
 No man not a slave of the space-devils, it was argued, could live long on the outer earth; and it was decided that all beings who remained there must be evilly connected.
 Accordingly traffic with the lands of sun and starlight abruptly ceased.
-The subterraneous approaches to K&rsquo;n-yan, or such as could be remembered, were either blocked up or carefully guarded;
+The subterraneous approaches to K'n-yan, or such as could be remembered, were either blocked up or carefully guarded;
 and all encroachers were treated as dangerous spies and enemies.

   But this was long ago.
-With the passing of ages fewer and fewer visitors came to K&rsquo;n-yan, and eventually sentries ceased to be maintained at the unblocked approaches.
+With the passing of ages fewer and fewer visitors came to K'n-yan, and eventually sentries ceased to be maintained at the unblocked approaches.
 The mass of the people forgot, except through distorted memories and myths and some very singular dreams, that an outer world existed; though educated folk never ceased to recall the essential facts.
-The last visitors ever recorded&mdash;centuries in the past&mdash;had not even been treated as devil-spies; faith in the old legendry having long before died out.
-They had been questioned eagerly about the fabulous outer regions; for scientific curiosity in K&rsquo;n-yan was keen, and the myths, memories, dreams, and historical fragments relating to the earth&rsquo;s surface had often tempted scholars to the brink of an external expedition which they had not quite dared to attempt.
-The only thing demanded of such visitors was that they refrain from going back and informing the outer world of K&rsquo;n-yan&rsquo;s positive existence; for after all, one could not be sure about these outer lands.
+The last visitors ever recorded--centuries in the past--had not even been treated as devil-spies; faith in the old legendry having long before died out.
+They had been questioned eagerly about the fabulous outer regions; for scientific curiosity in K'n-yan was keen, and the myths, memories, dreams, and historical fragments relating to the earth's surface had often tempted scholars to the brink of an external expedition which they had not quite dared to attempt.
+The only thing demanded of such visitors was that they refrain from going back and informing the outer world of K'n-yan's positive existence; for after all, one could not be sure about these outer lands.
 They coveted gold and silver, and might prove highly troublesome intruders.
-Those who had obeyed the injunction had lived happily, though regrettably briefly, and had told all they could about their world&mdash;little enough, however, since their accounts were all so fragmentary and conflicting that one could hardly tell what to believe and what to doubt.
+Those who had obeyed the injunction had lived happily, though regrettably briefly, and had told all they could about their world--little enough, however, since their accounts were all so fragmentary and conflicting that one could hardly tell what to believe and what to doubt.
 One wished that more of them would come.
-As for those who disobeyed and tried to escape&mdash;it was very unfortunate about them.
+As for those who disobeyed and tried to escape--it was very unfortunate about them.
 Zamacona himself was very welcome, for he appeared to be a higher-grade man, and to know much more about the outer world, than anyone else who had come down within memory.
-He could tell them much&mdash;and they hoped he would be reconciled to his life-long stay.
+He could tell them much--and they hoped he would be reconciled to his life-long stay.

-  Many things which Zamacona learned about K&rsquo;n-yan in that first colloquy left him quite breathless.
+  Many things which Zamacona learned about K'n-yan in that first colloquy left him quite breathless.
 He learned, for instance, that during the past few thousand years the phenomena of old age and death had been conquered; so that men no longer grew feeble or died except through violence or will.
 By regulating the system, one might be as physiologically